JesseLevine727/Raman-ML-Bacteria/README.md

 # Raman-Bacteria
 Collected spectra from 6 different bacterial species to build spectral data base.
-Spectral database used to train ML models, to cluster and differentiate between the species.
+Spectral database used to train ML models, to cluster and identify the species.

-Included withtin the repo. is the raw spectral readings, the code to graph them and clean them and different analysis scripts: PCA..more coming sooon
+Included withtin the repo. is the raw spectral readings, the code to graph them and clean them and different analysis scripts: PCA, KMeans, Decision Tree, Random Forest, Neural Network

-The data files contain 100-200 spectra eaach.
+The data files contain 400 spectra eaach.

 Species: Staphylococcus aureus